c15zb1/tabby/README.md

 tabby
 =====

-A chrome extension to send tabs to friends
+A chrome extension to send tabs to friends.

+Created by c15zb1 and higgs241